 - ½ cup olive oil

 - Grate ½ cup Parmesan cheese and set aside.
-Wash the kale, and tear the leaves into bite-sized pieces.
+Wash the kale, remove the stems, and tear the leaves into bite-sized pieces.

-- In a food processor, combine 4 cloves garlic, 2 cups kale, and ⅓ cup walnuts.
-Pulse 5-6 times until the ingredients are chopped finely, but are not mushy.
+- In the bowl of a food processor, combine 4 cloves garlic, 2 cups kale, and ⅓ cup walnuts.
+Pulse 5 to 6 times until the ingredients are chopped finely but are not mushy.

 - Add ½ cup grated Parmesan cheese, 2 pinches kosher salt, 1 tablespoon fresh squeezed lemon juice, and ½ tablespoon balsamic vinegar to the food processor, then turn it on and add ½ cup olive oil in a steady stream.